csc-fw/otmb_fw_code/README.md

 ### Simulation
 The folder source/simulation contains a test bench, as well as a file handler and VME emulator, for the OTMB firmware simulation.

+## Branch description
+The master branch is the Run2 legacy code